meejah/magic-wormhole-protocols/dilated-file-transfer.md

 Something to do with being able to release (and then revoke) particular (possibly "experimental") versions.

-There may be an example in the TLS history surrounding this.
+There may be an example in the TLS history surrounding this. (`RFC 9170 <https://datatracker.ietf.org/doc/html/rfc9170>`_ discusses this, or at least the concept of "greasing" a protocol's extension points)

 This means we might want `"version": [1, 2]` for example instead of `"version": 1` or `"version": 2` alone.